Late February 1819

 One week later…

-After meeting at Hatchard’s, Lord Bodyguard—which was the name Anne had given the gentleman—escorted Anne into his cabriolet and drove them to Covent Garden.
+After meeting at Hatchard’s, Lord Bodyguard—which was the name Anne had given the gentleman—escorted her into his cabriolet and drove them to Covent Garden.
 Rather, near to Covent Garden, since they left the vehicle in the charge of Lord Bodyguard’s tiger while they made their way to the square.

 “I think I was right to call you Lord Bodyguard,” Anne said as she took his arm.